-However, I also believe that logic should be thrown out the window with spiritual beliefs.
+However, I also believe that logic should not be thrown out the window with spiritual beliefs.
 I believe that reason and spirituality can reconcile themselves, and I can accept some spiritual beliefs.

 In the West, a lot of spirituality is called "Jesus," and in the East, there are various terms, including "Buddha."